pbudiman/unifood/README.md

 # Unifood
-A web application designed to connect event organisers to students across campus and reduce edible waste within The University of Melbourne.
+A web application designed to connect event organisers to students across campus and reduce edible waste within The University of Melbourne where students will be notified within the web application when they are located near the available food.

 https://unifood-web.herokuapp.com/